carlosvchrdevelop/flutter-bmi-calculator/README.md

 ## Simple BMI calculator app for Android and iOS devices

-This App is a simple styled BMI calculater made with flutter for iOS and Android devices.
+This is a simple styled BMI calculator made with flutter, for iOS and Android devices.

 Here some screenshots!